- Financial aid

-The SIL program at the University of North Dakota seeks to integrate academic scholarship with preparation for service to language communities throughout the world by offering a program which equips students for successful cross-cultural language learning and for further work in linguistics.
-It has been making linguistic theory practical since 1952.
+The SIL program at the University of North Dakota is a close-knit community of learners that seeks to integrate academic scholarship with preparation for service to language communities throughout the world.
+It offers a program which equips students for successful cross-cultural language learning and for further work in linguistics and related fields.
+It has been making linguistic theory practical and fun since 1952.

 Students may apply many courses taken at SIL-UND to a master's degree in linguistics or a certificate in community-based literacy through UND's School of Graduate Studies.
 Undergraduate students may use SIL courses as part of a minor in linguistics.
 Or, students may transfer courses to undergraduate or graduate programs elsewhere.

 Special programs include the Literacy Megacourse for training in international literacy work (with the option of earning a graduate Certificate in Community-Based Literacy), and courses in the linguistics of signed languages.

 The faculty of the SIL program at UND are active scholars with many years of real-world experience.
 A core of faculty teaches yearly or on a regular basis, others are invited to teach for a specific course or year.
 The faculty includes linguists with extensive experience all over the world: Latin America, Africa, Asia, Europe and the Pacific.